 Stay physically active.

 Estimates from world population studies have suggested that more than a quarter of the world’s adult population is not active enough in their daily lives.
-Up to 1 in 3 women and 1 in 4 men do not get enough physical activity to stay healthy, leading health organizations have found.
+Leading health organizations have found that up to 1 in 3 women and 1 in 4 men do not get enough physical activity to stay healthy.

 Staying physically fit not only helps reduce the risk of physical health problems, such as high blood pressure and diabetes, but it also reduces stress, anxiety, and depression.
-Recent studies in medical journals have even hypothesized that a persistent exercise routine can improve cognition while also improving thinking, memory, and learning skills in both young and old adults.
-But its effects, however, are more important to improve general well-being.
+Recent studies in medical journals have even hypothesized that a persistent exercise routine can improve cognition skills such as thinking, memory, and learning in both young and old adults.
+But its effects, however, are more important for improving general well-being.

-Experts recommend light to moderate-intensity aerobic exercise each week, with only 30 minutes a day of feasible duration, according to several leading health organizations.
-Walking, biking, yoga and sports are examples of physical activities that can reduce the risk of disease and promote healthier well-being.
-In addition to staying fit, having a good nutrition plan can heed the beneficial effects of implementing a new exercise routine.
+Experts recommend light-to-moderate aerobic exercise each week, with only 30 minutes a day of feasible duration.
+Walking, biking, yoga, and sports are examples of physical activities that can reduce the risk of disease and promote healthier well-being.
+In addition to staying fit, having a good nutrition plan can help with the beneficial effects derived from implementing a new exercise routine.

 Building resilience can be an effective approach to improving well-being and life satisfaction.
 Maintaining a healthy level of resilience begins by developing and executing healthy emotional, spiritual, intellectual, physical, environmental, financial, occupational, and social habits.